mstksg/inCode/copy/entries/huffman-2.md

 read through it.

 [oldwriter]: https://github.com/mstksg/inCode/blob/master/copy/entries/.huffman-2-writer.md

-We can sort of "solve" both of these problems this by traversing through our `PreTree` and adding an entry to a `Map` at every leaf.
-This fixes our repetition problem by memoizing all of our results into a map...and it fixes our search problem because `Map`s are an ordered binary search tree with efficient O(log n) lookups.

 There are many ways to do this; my favorite right now is to do it by doing collapsing our tree into one giant map, using the Monoid instance of `Map`.